mabrobotics/MD80-x-CANdle-Documentation/PDS/architecture.md

 ## **Example 1**

 In this example there are: CANdle, Control board, two Power Stage modules, six MD actuators (two per Micro-Fit molex connector) and CAN termination.
-In this example termination on CANdle is set to OFF.
+In this example, termination on the CANdle is disabled.

 ```{figure} images/control_board/PDS_CAN.png
 :alt: PDS_CAN_architecture_example_1